 Bordered by the majestic Wasatch Range and the Great Salt Lake, Utah’s capital city is also its most populous—and for good reason.
 Life in the Salt Lake metro area is steeped in history and elevated (pun intended!) by breathtaking scenery and abundant recreational opportunities.

-If you’re considering joining the nearly 2.5 million people fortunate enough to Salt Lake and its surrounding cities home, following are a few fun ways to get to know the area:
+If you’re considering joining the nearly 2.5 million people fortunate enough to call Salt Lake and its surrounding cities home, following are a few fun ways to get to know the area:

 - Visit Temple Square.
 You’ll definitely want to check out historic Temple Square, located in the heart of the city.
 Admire the architecture, take a complimentary tour of the gardens, attend a Mormon Tabernacle Choir rehearsal or concert and see why the 35 acre space is Utah’s top tourist attraction.